• Skip to primary navigation

 A clear bowl with brownie batter and chocolate chips in it.

-BAKE - Transfer the batter to the prepared pan.
+Step 4 (BAKE) - Transfer the batter to the prepared pan.
 Smooth it into an even layer.
-Bake the brownies for 40-45 minutes, or until the brownies are set.
+Bake the brownies for 40-45 minutes or until the brownies are set.
 (These brownies are very fudgy, so a toothpick inserted into the center may not come out clean.)

 Brownie batter spread into a baking pan dotted with chocolate chips.

 • 8-inch Square Baking Pan - This USA Pan Bakeware 8-inch Square Bake Pan is the pan that I have.
-It's great quality and holds up well.
+It has excellent quality and holds up well.
 (I use it frequently!)
 It is nonstick and quick-release.

 • Mixing Bowls - I love a good nesting bowl set.
-They often include all of the ideal bowl sizes you need for baking recipes like this one.
+They often include the ideal bowl sizes for baking recipes like this one.
 I love this Pyrex Glass Mixing Bowl Set.

 • Large Whisk - This is the OXO Balloon Whisk that I have.
 It has a comfortable handle for easy gripping when mixing.
-This handle is especially handy when making something that involves plentiful mixing like meringue.
+This handle is convenient when making something that involves plentiful mixing, like meringue.

 • Rubber Spatula - You'll need a rubber spatula for scraping the bowl and folding in the dry ingredients.

 • Parchment Paper Sheets - Parchment sheets, versus the roll, are a game changer when lining a baking pan.
-Yes, you will need to trim them slightly, but the flat shape makes the pan lining process ten times easier!
+You will need to trim them slightly, but the flat shape makes the pan-lining process ten times easier!

-ADD CHOPPED NUTS - Nuts add a beautiful textural element to brownies, in addition to an added nutty flavor.
+• Chopped Nuts: Nuts add a beautiful textural element to brownies and an added nutty flavor.
 Use walnuts, pecans, macadamia nuts, or almonds.
 Make sure they are chopped for easier eating.

-FINISH WITH FLAKEY SEA SALT - The salty-sweet flavor combination applies to brownies too.
-After baking, sprinkle flakey sea salt or fleur de sel over the warm brownies.
+• Flaky Sea Salt: The salty-sweet flavor combination applies to brownies, too.
+After baking, sprinkle flakey sea salt or fleur de sel over the top of the brownies while they are still warm.

 Storing and Freezing

-• FREEZE - Transfer cooled brownies to a freezer-safe zip-top bag.
-Separate layers with a sheet of wax paper.
+• FREEZE - Transfer cooled brownies to a freezer-safe zip-top—separate layers with a sheet of wax paper.
 Freeze for up to 3 months.

 • Rocky Road Brownies